 Residents living in the apartment with a full kitchen must adhere to the list of approved and prohibited items.
 This policy refers to units with full kitchens in Stevens Hall-Third Floor.
-(See the EAA for Campus Life for this list.)
+(See the CLAA for this list.)

 GAMBLING

 Consistent with Carolina University's Student Code of Conduct, residents will not unlawfully conduct, organize, or participate in an activity involving a game of chance, including but not limited to gambling, casino, or sports wagering.